Creating a splash at Hampton Water

 • Barratt Homes is making good progress with its 2, 3 and 4 bed houses with a total of 269 to be built in the development.

-• Hearne Holmes Developments is ready to start building 40 detached executive homes at The Hamptons very soon.
+• Hearne Holmes Developments has started to build 40 detached executive homes at The Hamptons.

 Keep checking the new homes section on this website to get all the latest news.